Paris Musee Pasteur museum dedicated to Louis Pasteur

 We mentioned above that Louis Pasteur was interested in art, and on display are a series of pastels that he produced between the ages of thirteen and twenty, plus portraits and much more.

-There is a room at this museum in Paris dedicated to all the different materials and original instruments that Louis Pasteur used in his work, and here you can trace step by step his work from crystallography right through to the discovery of the vaccine for rabies.
+There is a room at this Paris museum dedicated to all the different materials and original instruments that Louis Pasteur used in his work, and here you can trace step by step his work from crystallography right through to the discovery of the vaccine for rabies.

-At the Musee Pasteur, you can also discover the crypt where Louis Pasteur was buried underneath the south wing of the Pasteur Institute, which is the funeral chapel richly decorated with Byzantine mosaics depicting his achievements.
+Also, at the Paris Musee Pasteur museum, you can also discover the crypt where Louis Pasteur was buried underneath the south wing of the Pasteur Institute, which is the funeral chapel richly decorated with Byzantine mosaics depicting his achievements.

-The Musee Pasteur is located within the south wing of the first building constructed for the Pasteur Institute back in 1887 in the 15th Arrondissement and is within easy reach of other tourist attractions in Paris.
+The Paris Musee Pasteur museum is located within the south wing of the first building constructed for the Pasteur Institute back in 1887 in the 15th Arrondissement and is within easy reach of other Paris tourist attractions.

 Scientific equipment at Musee Pasteur